Northern Safety & Industrial

 - Display a “trouble” sign by hanging a brightly colored cloth on the vehicle’s radio antenna and raising the hood.

 - Turn on the vehicle’s engine for about 10 minutes each hour, to run the heat and keep warm.
-While the vehicle is running, turn on the dome light as an additional signal.
+While the vehicle is running, turn on the dome light as an additional signal to passersby.

 - Be aware of the dangers of carbon monoxide poisoning.
 Keep the exhaust pipe clear of snow, and open a downwind window slightly for ventilation.